28.249 MHz & 50.074 MHz

 FUTURE BEACON PLANS

 I've come up with some new and interesting ideas for the beacon.
 Phase 5 will hopefully take place someday soon.
-I've since moved away from Bozeman and now live up in Kalispell, Montana near the Canadian border.
+I've since moved away from Bozeman and now live in Kalispell, Montana near the Canadian border.
 About 320 miles (5 hours at 70mph) north of Bozeman.
-Working on the repeater is difficult and my great plans of building a bunch of solar stand alone additions to the beacon are a dream of the past.
-What I would like to do is get the beacon hours and loops into the transmission.
+Working on the beacon is difficult and my great plans of building a bunch of solar stand alone additions to the beacon are a dream of the past.
+What I would like to do is get the beacon hours and loops into the transmission message so everyone can hear and copy the data.
 That would be good code practice for you guys and good info for contact verification.
-I hope I can get the program re-wrote someday soon.
+I hope I can get the program re-written someday soon.

 Reaching even further into the future, I'd like to someday see if we could build a robot beacon!
 Kind of like what you heard from the RS-12/13 beacons before they died a sudden death.
 Beacon operators in Europe have a few robot beacons already.
 My approach will be pretty basic and simple.
 The beacon will transmit it's signal as normal but at the end of each transmission, it will listen for about 5 seconds for it's call and then record the callers call sign.
 When it hears AR, the beacon responds with the callers call sign and a QSO number.
 Something like that to begin with anyway....would any of you be interested in such a beacon?